 This customized course is designed to offer students an opportunity to pursue study of a topic not covered in existing curriculum or to focus on a topic that lies beyond the prescribed curriculum appropriate to students' interests or employment opportunities.
 The scope and nature of the material are determined in consultation with the faculty sponsor.
-Prerequisite(s): Reserved for upperclassman and permission of the dean or department head.
+Prerequisite(s): Reserved for upperclassman and permission of the state of the sta dean or department head.